Why do you need good visuals in your sales proposals?

 Long gone are those days where sales proposals were considered as a crazy formal document.

-In this day and age, where people are ready to make snap judgments, you can’t have that general sales proposal approach; they have to be cutting edge to impress your potential clients.
+In this day and age, where people are ready to make snap judgments, you can’t have that general business proposal writing approach; they have to be cutting edge to impress your potential clients.

 How to Use Visuals in Your Sales Proposals?